 The site is now fully fenced and will close at 4.30p.m.

-Hard hats and reflective jackets are compulsory.
+Hard hats, reflective jackets and Eye protection are compulsory.

 All attendees must familiarise themselves with the Risk Assessment